ryu-bu/coronamapping/README.md

 Install Docker daemon first if you don't have it <br>
 To build the docker image, run<br>
 ```
-docker build -t coronamapping .
+docker-compose build
 ```
 Once the image is built, run the following command to start the container:<br>
 ```
-docker run -d -p 5000:5000 coronamapping
+docker-compose run
 ```
 This will run the docker container in the background.
-The application will be deployed on localhost:5000
+The application will be deployed on localhost

 <strong>Note</strong><br>
-It might take 5-10 seconds to open each page.
+It might take 5-15 seconds to open each page.